AbiKetsi/MyAirSketch/README.md

-# AirSketch: Real-time Hand Gesture-based Drawing Application 🎨✋
+# MyAirSketch: Real-time Hand Gesture-based Drawing Application 🎨✋

 ## Overview 📖

-AirSketch is an advanced computer vision application that enables users to draw in the air using hand gestures.
+MyAirSketch is an advanced computer vision application that enables users to draw in the air using hand gestures.
 It utilizes real-time hand tracking and gesture recognition to create a virtual drawing canvas.
 This project demonstrates the integration of computer vision techniques, gesture recognition algorithms, and real-time video processing.

 ## Technical Stack 🛠️